Temesgendemeke/alx-system_engineering-devops/0x02-shell_redirections/README.md

 4. Last lines of a file
 first line #!/bin/bash to tell terminal my code is bash script on second line i used tail " -n 10 /etc/passwd " to print last 10 line of /etc/passwd

+5. I'd prefer the first ones actually first line #!/bin/bash to tell terminal my code is bash script on second line i used "head -n10 /etc/passwd" to print the first 10 lines on the file